yogeshpv/python-intro/notes/notes.md

     return map(lambda x: x * 2, L)
 ```

-The if statement syntax is very similar to in list comprehensions.
+The if statement syntax is very similar to list comprehension syntax.
 Here's the same example (double positive numbers but not negative numbers):

 ```python
 map(lambda x: x * 2 if x > 0 else x, L)